If you change the way you look at things, the things you look at change.

 __Marianne Williamson

 I think I must be like everybody else in the world who has good days and bad days.
-Most of the time I try to adopt the point of view from Marianne Williamson's quote - looking at the good days or at least the good parts of the day, and surely every day has some good parts.
+Most of the time I try to adopt the point of view from the quote above - looking at the good days, or at least the good parts of the day, and surely every day has some good parts.
 However, I wouldn't ever want to lead folks into thinking I'm Polly Positive or always full of sunshine or that I lead the perfect life.
 So, here are some things you should know.

-I'm the lucky partner who gets to share my life with somebody I loved when I was a youngster and look forward to growing through old age with on this journey I'm taking through this world.
+I'm the lucky partner who gets to share my life with somebody I loved when I was a youngster and look forward to growing through old age with on this journey I'm taking.
 Mike is the guy who thinks I'm a better person than I really am.
 He loves me in spite of my foibles and faults and I am grateful to have him by my side sharing this life's journey with me.

-I love my job!
-I cannot believe I get to spend every day sharing something I love with other folks.
+I loved my teaching young people!
+I looked forward to spending every day sharing something I love with other folks.
 That something I love is learning.
 I've loved books and written words since I was a small child.
 I'm a firm believer that everybody is a reader - it just takes some folks a while to figure out what they enjoy reading about!
-I think my love of reading and the written word might have been passed along to my grandchildren because they love books almost more than they love toys with which to play.
+I think my love of reading and the written word might have been passed along to my grandchildren because they love books almost more than they love toys.

 I have two children whose lives I helped guide and mentor to adulthood.
 I am thankful for all the assistance, guidance, love, and nurturing that came our way as we muddled through my learning to be a parent and their learning to make their way in the world.

 Bridgette is now the mother of three delightful, beautiful, and brilliant little girls (I might be a bit biased.) who keep her and her husband, Corey, on their toes parenting the three of them.
-She has her own monogramming, personalizing, and craft creation business (Goody Stuff) and Corey has his own lawn care business.
-Lillie is a long and lanky, sports-loving thirteen-year-old, basketball and softball player, an independent thinker, who is sassy beyond her years.
-Lydia is a prissy eleven-year-old, a music-lover, a chatter-box, who loves and nurtures others.
-Luci is a five-year-old bundle of energy and cheekiness who holds her own with the older girls, shares her sassy ideas, and may turn out to be the voice in he family.
+She is a Media Arts teacher for middle and high school students and Corey has his own lawn care business.
+Lillie is an independent thinker, who is sassy beyond her years.
+She works part time at TSC and is enrolled in cosmetology school.
+Lydia is a music-lover, a chatter-box, who loves and nurtures others.
+She plays in her high school band and in the Huntsville Community Band.
+Luci is a bundle of energy and cheekiness who holds her own with the older girls, shares her sassy ideas, and is a leader in her school.
+As she heads to middle school, she already has plans for participating in sports and the morning news program.
 They couldn't be more of a blessing to our lives!

-Bryan is the father of a rough-neck and a package of sweetness, both of whom are inquisitive, genius, little bundles of energy.
+Bryan is the father of a rough-neck and a package of sweetness, both of whom are inquisitive, genius bundles of energy.
 (I'm their grandmother, of course I'm biased!)
 Bryan and his wife, Jessica, are discovering the world through their eyes and learning things they never dreamt as they show it to them.
-Bryan is an inventory manager with Winfield Solutions, a division of Land-O-Lakes and Jessica is a homemaker, elementary school supporter, family caretaker, and full-time mother.
-Harris seems to be a social animal.
-He loves baseball, reading, trucks, socializing, riding his bicycle, and playing outside.
-As SEC football fans, his parents had accepted that he might become a kicker for their college alma mater.
-However, with his stature, strength, speed, and determination, we think he might be more suited as a lineman.
-Linley is a busy little lady who loves her pink baby, being read to, exploring anything outdoors, and pushing buttons - on the phone, the remote, and any other kind of machine.
+Bryan is an inventory manager with Winfield Solutions, a division of Land-O-Lakes and Jessica is an elementary school teacher.
+Harris loves baseball, socializing, exhibiting his 4-H sheep, and being outside.
+Linley is a busy little lady who loves reading, animals, playing basketball, exhibiting her lambs, exploring anything outdoors, and is a ball park little sister if ever there was one!
 We are grateful for the multitude of blessings they bring to our lives.

 I am fortunate to have a couple of bonus children since Mike and I married.

 Laura, her husband, Paul, and her children, Cassie and Evie, live about a half-hour from us and Mike loves time spent with them and learning about their busy lives.
-They are working on a fixer-upper that Laura recently bought and have done things together like installing new windows and laying new flooring.
-They own their own lawn-care business and are making the outdoor world more beautiful one lawn at a time.
-The girls are blossoming in school and growing like weeds as they make their way in the world.
-They sing in the school choir, play rec-league basketball, and help their parents.
+They have been working on a fixer-upper that Laura bought and have done things together like installing new windows, laying new flooring, taking out walls and adding new walls.
+They have a huge garden and farm stand and own their own landscaping business, making the outdoor world more beautiful one lawn at a time.
+The girls are a big part of the landscaping business and farm stand.
+They bake, grow vegetables, operate weed eaters, and more.
+They are active in their church youth group

 Stephen is a doting father to his friendly, investigative, intelligent, bounding little fellows and little sunshine daughter.
 (Even as bonus grandmother I'm biased!)
 Stephen and his wife, Bonnie, have certainly embraced the change in their world that two boys and one little lady has introduced.
 They have their own livestock and pet feed and supply store (Bonnie's Barnyard) that they have built into a thriving business.
-Levi and Easton have added a new dimension to their world as they inject curiosity about everything around them and boundless energy in motion into their days.
-They love anything with wheels, tagging along with their dad to feed livestock and do farm chores, helping their mom greet store customers, and think their grandpa, Bay, is a playmate.
-Abby Lee is full of smiles and curiosity and has won all of our hearts with her sweet little cheeks.
+Levi is a baseball player and livestock showman.
+He has exhibited Angus heifers and steers, a market hog, and chickens at local fairs and 4-H shows.
+Easton is an inventor and creates lego contraptions and comes up with all sorts of ideas that he thinks would improve the world.
+He also exhibits steers, market hogs, and chickens and had the champion pig last year!
+Abby Lee is the princess of the family and loves all things that glitter and are sparkly.
+She is a softball player and slugger.
 The blessings we enjoy by having them live next door are immeasurable!

 I was lucky enough to have the best parents in the world.
 They guided me to legal age and often mentored me more-so as an adult than years ago when I was still a kid!
 I was the epitome of what is considered a daddy's girl following his footsteps on the farm and loving everything about it.
 I miss him daily and wish he was there for me to give a call and share anecdotes about family.
 Some of the most important things I learned from him is to think I can do anything I set my mind to do, to keep going even when you think you cannot go on, and to treat other people like I want to be treated.